Enforcement Case Search Help

 Search for cases that have a cost recovery awarded within the selected range.
 Cost recovery awarded is the amount of cost recovery ordered or agreed to be repaid by the responsible party of parties and due the Superfund in accordance with either an administrative or judicial settlement.
 This criterion is disabled when searching on only state-lead enforcement cases (Case Lead = "State").

 Select the type of action taken by the defendant/respondent to attain compliance with the law and restore the environment.
-Use the lookup to select complying actions categorized as involving: prevention of further releases, removal and restoration, reduction of ongoing releases, and/or work practices.
+Use the "Change Selection(s)" lookup to select complying actions categorized as involving: prevention of further releases, removal and restoration, reduction of ongoing releases, and/or work practices.
 This criterion is disabled when searching on only state-lead enforcement cases (Case Lead = "State").

 Search for cases that have a value of complying actions within the selected range.
 This is the estimated or actual dollar value of costs incurred by the defendant/respondent to attain compliance with the law and restore the environment.
 It does not include penalties, cost recovery, or costs associated with SEPs.